 Just a couple of blocks away you find Bocca Junior’s arena, one of the most famous football teams in Argentina.
+A definite staple of what to see in Buenos Aires sightseeing for sports fans!
 Imagine Fredrik’s happiness when we entered the arena and he got to pose next to Tevez, the former Manchester United player!

 2. Puerto Madero – The Futuristic Harbor Area

-In Puerto Madero, the old harbor area with modern skyscrapers, we learnt that the prime time for dinner is midnight and arriving early to a club means 2 am.
+In Puerto Madero, the old harbor area with modern skyscrapers, we learned that the prime time for dinner is midnight and arriving early to a club means 2 am.

 Having booked a table at 9pm we had a great evening together with the retired Italian community in the restaurant Sottovoce.
 The Italian food was truly amazing and the change of age group turned out to be very invigorating…:)!

-3. Palmermo Soho and Hollywood – The Hip & Trendy Ones
+3. Palermo Soho and Hollywood – The Hip & Trendy Ones

 Cool restaurants, bars and clubs but also small boutiques with the latest trends and fashion litter the streets of the areas of Palermo Soho and Hollywood.
 This is where the cool youngsters, designers and creative community hang out…. and so did we!
 We loved this bohemic and hip area!